Rental application fees add up fast in a tight market. But limiting them is tough

 In 2019, New York set a $20 cap on fees and also allowed reusable 30-day screenings.
 But Stephanie Rudolph, a staff attorney with the Legal Aid Society in New York City, says, "There's plenty of ways in which brokers are going around the law."

-She helps low-income clients who've been charged sometimes hundreds of dollars, though it can be difficult because the law doesn't spell out damages if landlords don't comply.
-Rudolph also says there's not been a lot of education about the recent law, so some landlords and tenants may be unaware of it.
+Rudolph helps low-income clients who've been charged sometimes hundreds of dollars, though it can be difficult because the law doesn't spell out damages if landlords don't comply.
+They also say there's not been a lot of education about the recent law, so some landlords and tenants may be unaware of it.

 In a statement, a spokesperson for the Real Estate Board of New York said, "We offer education and legal guidance on this to ensure our members understand and follow the law."

 Even when tenants do realized they're being scammed, Rudolph says there's another challenge.
-"There's also just the fear that if you don't do exactly what the broker or the landlord tells you, you're not going to get the apartment," she says.
+"There's also just the fear that if you don't do exactly what the broker or the landlord tells you, you're not going to get the apartment," they say.

-That's a well-founded fear, Rudolph says, so she'll often advise clients to just pay the fee, even if it's not legal.
+That's a well-founded fear, Rudolph says, so they'll often advise clients to just pay the fee, even if it's not legal.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.